clarkgrubb/latex-input/README.md

 latex-input
 ===========

-Use LaTeX notation to enter over 400 Unicode characters.
+Use LaTeX notation to enter 574 Unicode characters.

 Two input methods are provided; one for Mac OS X and one for Emacs.